rekmus/silgy/README.md

 Silgy requires Linux/UNIX computer with C or C++ compiler for development.
 Production machine requires only operating system and silgy_app executable file(s), and optionally database server if your application uses one.
 ## Quick Start Guide
+I assume that you know how to log in to your Linux.
+If not, and you're on Windows, like me, I recommend installing [PuTTY](https://www.putty.org/) and [WinSCP](https://winscp.net/eng/index.php), then to spend a quarter on watching some introductory video (I'll try to find something good later or any suggestions are welcome).
 ### 1. In your $HOME, create a project directory, i.e. **web**:
 ```
 mkdir web